Lego Adventurers: Theme park attractions

 In 2002, Jungle X-pedition was introduced to Legoland Deutschland Resort.
 The attraction featuring a log ride for guests of all ages ending in a 12-meter drop over a waterfall.

 In 2008, Land of Adventure was launched at Legoland California in March 2008.
 The attraction was designed to replicate the 1920s in Egypt, drawing inspiration from the Lego Adventurers line (Egypt sub-theme).
 Also in this area is Beetle Bounce, Cargo Ace, Dune Raiders, Lost Kingdom Adventure and Pharaoh's Revenge.

 In 2009, Laser Raiders was launched to Legoland Windsor Resort in March 2009.
 The attraction featuring an interactive dark ride through an Egyptian tomb where visitors shoot targets to gain points.
 Also in this area is Scarab Bouncers, Aero Nomad, Desert Chase and Thunder Blazer.
 The latter three rides are fairground based attractions such as a carousel and a Ferris wheel ride.
 It was later launched in 2011 at Legoland Florida and in September 2012 at Legoland Malaysia Resort.
-The attraction (It was also known as The Temple.) also was launched in 2019 at Legoland Billund Resort.
+The attraction (It was also known as The Temple) also was launched in 2019 at Legoland Billund Resort.

 Other media

 The Lego Movie

-The theme made an appearance in the 2014 film The Lego Movie and The Lego Movie Videogame.
+The theme's main character Johnny Thunder made an appearance in the 2014 film The Lego Movie and The Lego Movie Videogame.

 Lego Minifigures

-Lego Minifigures Series 19 (set number: 71025) was released on 1 September 2019 worldwide, Jungle Explorer minifigure is a direct reference to Johnny Thunder and the Lego Adventurers theme.
-First appearance of the new Lego Chameleon piece.
-It also included Magnifying glass and Backpack.
+Lego Minifigures Series 19 (set number: 71025) was released on 1 September 2019 worldwide.
+The "Jungle Explorer" minifigure is a direct reference to Johnny Thunder and the Lego Adventurers theme.
+It also included a magnifying glass and backpack, and marks the first appearance of the new Lego chameleon piece..

-Lego Ideas

-A project based on Johnny Thunder - The Lost Temple was uploaded to the Lego Ideas site on September 11, 2020, and it was created by CARLIERTI.
-The project hopes to reach 10,000 supporters in order for Lego to consider to make it into an official set.
-The project is based on Johnny Thunder - The Lost Temple from the original Lego Adventurers theme and includes characters such as Johnny Thunder, Dr. Kilroy, Pippin Reed, Harry Cane, Senor Palomar, Rudo Villano and Achu.